bjornbytes/lovr-docs/guides/FAQ.md

 > Does LÖVR work on Linux?

 Sorta.
-Linux is an officially supported platform and generally works okay, but I don't test on Linux very often so you may encounter problems.
+Linux is an officially supported platform and generally works, but there aren't a lot of people using LÖVR/VR on Linux so problems come up from time to time.
 If you do run into something, please open an issue or post in Slack about it.